 - Individuals who regularly consumed chili peppers, compared to those who didn’t, revealed an all-cause mortality hazard ratio (HR) of 0.77.
 This means that those who regularly consumed chili peppers had an approximately 23% lower risk of death from all causes.

-- The group hand an HR=0.66 for cardiovascular disease (CVD) mortality.
+- The chili peppers group had a 34% reduction in risk of cardiovascular disease (CVD) mortality.

-- The group had an HR=0.56 for ischemic heart disease mortality.
+- The group had a 44% reduction in risk of ischemic heart disease mortality.

-- The group had an HR=0.39 for cerebrovascular mortality.
+- The group had a 61% reduction in risk of cerebrovascular mortality.

 - The study showed no reduction of risk for all cancers in those who regularly consumed chili peppers.